How to Hit a Driver

 PRO TIP

 We love breaking down the takeaway with our students using this next drill.
-The golf swing can come apart quickly on the takeaway, so we need to ensure we don’t ruin our golf swing early when hitting driver.
+The golf swing can come apart quickly on the takeaway, so we need to ensure we don’t ruin our golf swing early when hitting the driver.

-At waist level, you want your arms to be fully extended with your hands inside the club head as the driver goes back.
 Most golfers have already begun to throw the club head behind their hips, creating dysfunction in the body’s rotation, robbing themselves of much-needed strength.

-Our drill is simply taking the club back to waist level repeatedly, ensuring the driver’s club face remains slightly closed, the hands are inside the club head, and the arms extend naturally.
+Our drill is simply taking the golf club back to waist level repeatedly, ensuring the driver’s club face remains slightly closed, the hands are inside the club head, and the arms extend naturally.

 Yes, the drill is somewhat tedious, but by creating this muscle memory, you are putting the driver swing on the path to success.